Skip to main content

 At rest

 MPC shares encrypted at rest with envelope encryption (KMS-backed CMK per tenant).
-OWS vault encrypted with AES-256-GCM, scrypt + HKDF-SHA256 envelopes.
+On-premise HSM stores keys inside the FIPS-validated hardware module; keys never exist outside the module.
 Database storage encrypted.

 Key material

 Never plaintext on disk, never transmitted over the network.
 In MPC mode, no party ever assembles the full key.
-In OWS mode, decrypted in-memory only during signing, then wiped.
+In on-premise HSM mode, keys are generated, stored, and used inside the hardware module — they never enter host memory.

 API authentication